PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: More qualitative results

 \section{More qualitative results}

-Figures \ref{fig:sup-mid} illustrates editing examples on images generated by Midjourney\footnote{\url{https://www.midjourney.com/home/?callbackUrl=\%2Fapp\%2F}}, in comparison with both mask-free editing methods, i.e., DiffEdit \cite{diffedit} and Prompt-to-Prompt \cite{ptp} (with Null-text Inversion \cite{null-text}), as well as mask-based editing methods, i.e., BLDM \cite{bldm}.
+Figure \ref{fig:sup-mid} illustrates editing examples on images generated by Midjourney\footnote{\url{https://www.midjourney.com/home/?callbackUrl=\%2Fapp\%2F}}, in comparison with both mask-free editing methods, i.e., DiffEdit \cite{diffedit} and Prompt-to-Prompt \cite{ptp} (with Null-text Inversion \cite{null-text}), as well as mask-based editing methods, i.e., BLDM \cite{bldm}, DiffEdit-mask, and PTP-mask.
 PFB-Diff generally performs more targeted and accurate edits, leaving irrelevant regions intact.
-Consider for example the third column of Figure \ref{fig:sup-mid}, where PFB-Diff can accurately produce a red hat, while other methods fail to generate a hat of specified colors.
+Consider for example the fourth column of Figure \ref{fig:sup-mid}, where PFB-Diff can accurately produce a red hat, while other methods fail to generate a hat of specified colors.

+\redd{Figure \ref{fig:sup-compare2} displays the editing results from Contrastive Denoising Score \cite{cds} (abbreviated as CDS), PowerPaint \cite{ppt}, and LEDITS++ \cite{ledits}.
+Notably, the existing methods face considerable challenges in background editing and multi-object replacement.
+When editing multiple objects simultaneously, there exists mutual interference between different objects in the existing methods, causing some not to be accurately generated.
+With the proposed attention masking mechanism, PFB-Diff effectively avoids such interference and accurately generates the target objects.
+For instance, as shown in the third column of Figure \ref{fig:sup-compare2}, while other methods only produce a tiger with visible artifacts, PFB-Diff generates both a realistic tiger and a rabbit without such flaws.}

 Additional qualitative examples of editings on COCO \cite{coco} images are shown in Figure \ref{fig:sup-coco-fore} (object replacement) and Figure \ref{fig:sup-coco-back} (background replacement).